dhicks/orus/paper/oru_paper.md

 # Acknowledgments #

 DJH's postdoctoral fellowship at UC Davis was funded by a gift to the university from Elsevier.
 The funder had no influence on the design, data collection, analysis, or interpretation of this study.
+Thanks to Duncan Temple Lang and Jane Carlen for advice on the analytical approaches used in this study.

 # References #